Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Results

 \subsection{Dataset Creation}

-We curated a comprehensive dataset by selecting schematics from textbooks~\cite{razavi2000design,sedra1987microelectronic}.
-Textbooks were chosen over research papers because they offer high-quality schematic images, clear context, and detailed explanations.
-This makes them more suitable for our purposes, as research papers often present high-level descriptions with advanced schematics that use abstract blocks for complex components.
-We collected over 2,100 schematic images and applied our proposed Masala-CHAI flow (\autoref{fig:flow}) to generate the corresponding SPICE netlists.
-Alongside this, we collected captions and descriptions as detailed in \autoref{sec:framework}. \autoref{fig:dataset1} demonstrates how Masala-CHAI translates a schematic into a SPICE netlist.
-Since our primary goal is to generate structurally correct netlists, each component is marked with default parameters.
+We curated a comprehensive dataset by automating schematic extraction and SPICE netlist generation from 10 textbooks~\cite{book_1,book_2,book_3,book_4,book_5,book_6,book_7,book_8,book_9,book_10}.
+These textbooks were selected for their high-quality schematic images, clear context, and detailed explanations.
+After collecting $\sim$7,500 schematic images, we applied the Masala-CHAI framework (\autoref{fig:flow}) to generate SPICE netlists.
+Alongside, we collected captions and descriptions as detailed in Section~\ref{sec:framework}.~\autoref{fig:dataset1} demonstrates how Masala-CHAI translates a schematic into SPICE.
+Since our goal is to generate structurally correct netlists, each component is marked with default parameters.

-Our dataset is carefully characterized to showcase its diversity and complexity, as shown in \autoref{fig:distribution}: (a) displays the variation in the number of components within the schematics, reflecting the complexity of the circuits - a higher number indicates a more complex design; (b) illustrates the distribution of nodes in the schematics, which corresponds to the connectivity between components.
-Notably, accurately identifying and mapping MOSFET terminals to the correct nets is a significant challenge for LLMs; (c) focuses on the number of MOSFETs present, indicating increased complexity for SPICE generation as the number rises; (d) presents the distribution of the number of lines in the generated SPICE netlists, further emphasizing the varying levels of complexity encompassed in our dataset.
-By creating this diverse and challenging dataset, we provide a robust benchmark for evaluating and enhancing the capabilities of LLMs in automated SPICE netlist generation.
+Our dataset is characterized to highlight its diversity and complexity in ~\autoref{fig:distribution}: (a) shows the variation in the number of components within schematics, where a higher count indicates greater circuit complexity; (b) presents the distribution of nodes, representing component connectivity.
+Accurately identifying and mapping MOSFET terminals to the correct nets is a significant challenge for LLMs; (c) focuses on the number of MOSFETs, where an increase in count corresponds to higher complexity in SPICE netlist generation; Finally, (d) illustrates the distribution of SPICE netlist line counts, emphasizing the circuit complexities.
+This characterization provides insights into the dataset, aiding in the evaluation of automated SPICE generation techniques.
+By curating this diverse and complex dataset, we establish a robust benchmark for evaluating and improving LLM performance in automated SPICE netlist generation.
+For more analysis see Appendix~\ref{sec:appendix_a} and ~\ref{sec:appendix_b}.